wisemen-digital/web-onboarding-codelab/index.md

 The designs for the to-do app can be found in Figma.
 Login with your Wisemen google account to view the designs.
 You can find the designs here:

 [Figma designs](https://www.figma.com/file/hebgv4Qx8VanMAQkO1NFpa/Onboarding-to-do?type=design&node-id=467-4945&mode=design&t=c2mb4igTcdZQaH6X-4)

+> aside positive
+> Make sure that you use the "Web" designs for this onboarding.

 ## Project Template